vcrsoft/vcrsoft.github.io/_resources/qualifiedLeadEmail.md

     <td><strong>Model</strong></td>
     <td>Thank you for providing your contact information, Joe.

-**Summary Diagnosis:** Based on the information provided, it appears you have a single-handle Moen bathtub faucet with a constant drip from the spout even when turned off.
+<strong>Summary Diagnosis:</strong> Based on the information provided, it appears you have a single-handle Moen bathtub faucet with a constant drip from the spout even when turned off.
 This strongly suggests the internal Moen cartridge needs to be replaced.
 This is a common wear-and-tear item that controls the water flow and temperature.

-**Rough Estimate:** The typical cost for replacing a Moen single-handle bathtub faucet cartridge, including parts and labor, generally ranges from $200 to $400.
+<strong>Rough Estimate:</strong> The typical cost for replacing a Moen single-handle bathtub faucet cartridge, including parts and labor, generally ranges from $200 to $400.
 This estimate can vary slightly depending on the specific Moen cartridge model and ease of access.

 Someone will contact you shortly to schedule an appointment for a visit to confirm the diagnosis and provide a precise quote.